wes-o/typescript-node-express-api/README.md

 > this will enable us to define custom `<type>`

-Overall
+Overall, *Interfaces will not be part of the compiled bundle from Webpack*

-> *Interfaces will not be part of the compiled bundle from Webpack* If you require an instance of an object a *class* should be used instead.
+If you require an instance of an object a *class* should be used instead.

 ### Future Improvements